BenConnault/DynamicDiscreteModels.jl/README.md

 (0.6763156818261421,0.5025930701695173)
 ~~~

 Good news, up to some numerical precision error, `mle()` and `em()` agree on the maximum of the likelihood function.
 It also turns out that with this sample size, we can pinpoint the true parameter value (0.65,0.5) rather well.
-This is not the case with a smaller sample sizes:
+This is not the case with a smaller sample size:

 ~~~julia
 julia> thetahat3=eta2theta(mle(model,data[1:10]))